Hello there everyone! Today, I am sharing a no-sew drop cloth pillow tutorial.

 Remember when I made my drop cloth curtains for the porch?

 I have to be honest though, my husband hated them.
 He let me keep them up for a few months and then found some lame excuse as to why they had to come down.
-Suddenly he turned into Mr. Clean and wanted to remove the cob webs and paint the gutters.
+Suddenly he turned into Mr. Clean and wanted to remove the cobwebs and paint the gutters.
 So not his thing, but he found any excuse to have to get them down.
-Not sure why he disliked them so bad.
-I am thinking maybe he thought they looked to feminine.
+Not sure why he disliked them so badly.
+I am thinking maybe he thought they looked too feminine.
 Whatevs, I enjoyed them for the time being.

 He does however like the pillows I have been making.

 My new Home is where the heart stencil turned out perfect on this no-sew drop cloth pillow.

 The colors can be to your own liking to compliment your decor.
 Or if you are making as a gift, make it a universal all black, white, or red.